Frequently Answered Questions

 What type of accounts does TILLIT offer?

-Can I invest in anything I want?
+Can I invest in anything I want on TILLIT?

 At TILLIT we believe in quality over quantity.
 Choice is good, but too much choice can be overwhelming, even paralysing.
 That is why we have whittled thousands of funds down to what we believe are the best-in-class.

-We currently have 95 open-ended funds, investment trusts and ETFs on the platform, covering a wide variety of asset classes, regions, and styles.
+We currently have 106 open-ended funds, investment trusts and ETFs on the platform, covering a wide variety of asset classes, regions, and styles.
 Whether you are a novice or a seasoned investor, there is something for everyone.

 How long do orders take to process?